Umi Umi

 Day-of Operations

 On launch night, the crowd formed a wide arc around the performance zone as dusk settled over George Town.
 Drone pilots ran a silent pre-launch system check before the first lights went live.
-The sequence ran from dragon to pagoda to UMI text to finale with each transition landing on cue with the live programme.
+The sequence ran from dragon to traditional character and bowing character, then pagoda, UMI text, and finale with each transition landing on cue with the live programme.
 Crowd reaction — audible across the footage — confirmed the show landed as designed: a street-level spectacle that made Umi Umi's opening night unmissable and widely shared across social media.

 1,000 drones.
 One city.
 The Chronicle begins.As Referenced In